latex3/latex3.github.io/_includes/_papers/paper_1999-DPC-ACM-OpenMath-and-MathML.md

 describe their relationships.

-The above link enables free download of the paper from the ACM Digital Library.
+_The above link enables free download of the paper from the ACM Digital Library.
+(Due to ACM restrictions it unfortunately doesn't work from the "all-publications" page.
+If you are there please use the one [on the topic page]({{site.baseurl}}/publications/indexbytopic/mixed-bag/) instead.)_